 Another calendar idea: an undated monthly calendar with tear-off sheets.
 This is perfect if you prefer to keep each month’s schedule filed for future reference.

-File folders for homework assignments or permission slips are easily housed in a cute vintage basket like this one:
+Next, the file folders are easily housed in a cute vintage basket like this one: